 Despite all of the conveniences of eLearning, it’s still easy to get bogged down in answering myriad multiple choice or true-or-false questions.
 A good electronic learning system will have a variety of templates for you to choose from.
 That way you can have learners answering the same style of questions in completely different ways.
 You could use scratch-to-reveal questions, word searches, swipe-right lessons and more.
 This way you can add an element of each to microlessons and keep your learners engaged.

 Even the best learners can become cynical and apathetic when it comes to doing the latest etraining.
 So why not add some incentives and a level of competition?
 A good electronic learning system will have the option to award points for correct answers and also be able to time answers.
 This way, you can offer prizes for the best performers.
 The level of competition makes learning almost subliminal and not the chore it’s frequently been regarded as.

-If all of the above resonates and you’ve got to train a large, disparate group or workforce in the latest practices and policies of your organisation, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If all of the above resonates and you’ve got to train a large, disparate group or workforce in the latest practices and policies of your organisation, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s e learning management system for free by signing up here.